Pencak silat at the 2018 Asian Games – Men's tanding 55 kg

 The men's tanding class B (55 kilograms) competition at the 2018 Asian Games took place from 23 to 27 August 2018 at Padepokan Pencak Silat, Taman Mini Indonesia Indah, Jakarta, Indonesia.

 Pencak silat is traditional Indonesian martial arts.
 Pencak silat is assessed from a punch, kick, sweep, and dings.
 The target that must be addressed is the patron in the body of every fighter who competed.
 Each judge gives an individual score for each competitor.
 The score given to each boxer would be taken from all 5 judges.

 A total of ten competitors from ten different countries competed in this Class B event, limited to fighters whose body weight was less than 55 kilograms.

-Abdul Malik from Indonesia won the gold medal after defeating Mohd Faizul Nasir from Malaysia in the gold medal match by the score of 5–0.
+Abdul Malik from Indonesia won the gold medal after defeating Faizul Nasir from Malaysia in the gold medal match by the score of 5–0.
 Dines Dumaan from the Philippines and Bo Thammavongsa from Laos finished third and won the bronze medal after losing in the semifinal.